How Can Belarusian Authorities Retaliate Against the EU Sanctions?

 Trade Wars with Russia: from Sugar to Airlines

-Last Monday, flights between Minsk and Moscow suddenly stopped.
+Last Monday, flights and all available jet rentals between Minsk and Moscow suddenly stopped.
 Russia has recalled the licence for flights to Russia from Belavia, the Belarusian national airline.
 The Belarusian side responded by cancelling the licences of the Russian companies.
 A new trade war between Belarus and Russia is brewing.

 The Russian side is apparently eager to return the situation of the Soviet times when the Belarusians flew into the world through Moscow.
 Read more